aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     list of available clouds and check its status in the **Status** column.

-If your custom cloud's status is **Active**, its deployment has been completed.
+When your custom cloud's status is **Active**, its deployment has been completed.
 Your custom cloud is ready to use and you can see it on the list of your custom clouds in the **Bring your own cloud** view.
-Now you can create new services in the custom cloud and migrate your existing services to the custom cloud.
+Now you can create new services in the custom cloud or migrate your existing services to the custom cloud if your service and networking configuration allows it.
+For more information on migrating your existing services to the custom cloud, contact the [sales team](mailto:sales@aiven.io).

 #### Destroy the Terraform resources